-- 3.14 The Applicants undertook public consultation with members of the Local Community in preparing the original application submissions.
+3.11 The Applicants have undertaken public consultation with members of the Local Community.
 Due to the pandemic, it was not possible to hold a public consultation event.
-However public exhibitions were held at the time of the Masterplan Framework preparation to allow members of community to understand development principles for the site. - 3.15 For this consultation, 2,400 leaflets were posted to residents and businesses in the vicinity of the application site, providing information on the development proposals.
+However public exhibitions were held at the time of the Masterplan Framework preparation to allow members of community to understand development principles for the site.

+- 3.12 For this consultation, 2,400 leaflets were posted to residents and businesses in the vicinity of the application site, providing information on the development proposals.
 A project website (www.barnsleywest.co.uk) was launched on 12th May 2021, providing further details on the development proposals.
-A press release was issued in the Barnsley Chronicle and the Council issued a social media post to notify the wider community of the Applicant's public consultation. - 3.16 All local councillors of wards: Dodworth, Darton West and Old Town Ward were notified of the public consultation.

-3.17 A summary of the Public Consultation was provided within the accompanying Statement of Community Involvement.
+A press release was issued in the Barnsley Chronicle and the Council issued a social media post to notify the wider community of the Applicant's public consultation. - 3.13 All local councillors of wards: Dodworth, Darton West and Old Town Ward were notified of the public consultation. - 3.14 A summary of the Public Consultation is provided within the accompanying Statement of Community Involvement.